appscode/blog/content/post/openshift-mysql/index.md

 $ oc create ns demo
 ```

-Now, before deploying the MySQL CRD let's perform some checks to ensure that it is deployed correctly.
+Now, before deploying the MySQL CRD let's perform some checks to ensure that it will be deployed correctly.

-### Check 1: StorageClass check
+### Check 1: StorageClass Check

 Let's check the availabe storage classes: